 Have you Konmari-ed everything?
 I am still stumbling upon items that I had missed!
 So I decided to do this once and for all, a COMPLETE checklist to help you thoroughly Konmari your house (including your children’s room) Exclusive for Sprinklesletter subscribers!
 Become a subscriber now (sign up HERE) and receive it for F-R-E-E via email!

 I created an exciting new solution called the Tidy-Like-a-Pro Kit.
 It’s designed to significantly reduced the time and stress of de-cluttering.
+No need to be overwhelmed, the kit will guide you step by step and keep you on track!
 Check it out at Sprinkles Shop.

 Coffee much?
 I wish I could everyday, but I have a super weak stomach.
 I can only have a few sips before the acid starts to make tornadoes in my tummy.
 But I still love coffee, I would kill for an iced coffee on a hot day.
 Well, no one needs to die thanks to cold brew coffee!
 My husband introduced me to cold brew coffee sometime in May when he stumbled upon Stumptown coffee at our super badass neighborhood bakery.
 I didn’t think much of it at first, but since I started drinking cold brew, I noticed my tolerance for coffee has increased from a few sips to almost a whole cup.
 I started to research into this cold brew miracle and found out that it has a lot less acid and many other great benefits.
 So here is everything I learned from my research, hope you will try cold brew coffee on your next coffee break! (it’s my first time making an infographics, hope you like it =)